 There are two methods for checking wearing ring clearance on pumps equipped with axial wearing ring construction.
 The simplest is to remove the suction head hand hole cover and check with a feeler gauge around the gap perimeter.
-The second method is as follows but is difficult to perform on horizontal pumps:
+The second method follows but is difficult to perform on horizontal pumps:

-Note: The bearing frame support bolts must be loosened to allow movement of the bearing frame during adjustment.
+The bearing frame support bolts must be loosened to allow movement of the bearing frame during adjustment.
 Be sure to re-tighten the bolts when the wearing ring gap adjustment is completed.

 - a) Disconnect pump-coupling halves if required. - b) Back off the bearing frame retaining screws between the bearing frame and the stuffing box approximately 1.5 mm (0.06 in.).
-Do Not Remove.
-For 7A frame units remove the cap screw holding the bearing frame support to the bearing frame. - c) Tighten the two exterior jacking bolts to break the shim joint, then remove all shims. - Bottom out the rotor in casing by backing out adjusting bolts.
-Tap the coupling end of the shaft assembly with a mallet until the rotor makes contact with the casing. - e) Measure the gap between the bearing housing and the stuffing box head flange.
-Add 0.25 mm - 0.050 mm (0.010 - 0.020 in.) to the measurement and select the required adjusting shims.
+Do Not Remove. - c) Tighten the two exterior jacking bolts to break the shim joint, then remove all shims. - d) Back off the two jacking bolts until they are even with the bottom of the bearing frame flange.
+Tighten the bearing frame retaining screws until the impeller wearing ring seats against the casing wearing ring.
+Ensure that the gap between the bearing frame and stuffing box flange is even all the way around the perimeter. - e) Measure the gap between the bearing frame flange and the stuffing box head flange.
+Add the desired amount of wearing ring gap to the measurement.
+This is the required amount of shims to be added between the bearing frame and the stuffing box head